ihavethatonvinyl/blog/content/q-and-a/q-a-with-pascal-brugger-of-aeon.md

 will definitely keep on collecting records and other things I like and try to share them with people (even if that makes my loved one’s angry).

- What does the future hold for aeon?
+ **What does the future hold for aeon?**

 Well, 2025 was really the year of collabs and I still hope to release 2 more before the end of it.

 One
 is a political satire, a more noisy oriented album with finnish artist Astral Zombie.
-The second is something I never tried, a dark synth pop EP with English artist SNS Sensation.
+The second is something I never tried, a dark synth pop EP with english artist SNS Sensation.
 He’s a big Pet Shop Boys fan and wrote great lyrics for the 2 songs we already have, so it’s exciting.